 Another tool that can help improve relapse rates is attending a support group.
 There are several groups available, including 12-step groups like Cocaine Anonymous and Narcotics Anonymous and other groups like SMART Recovery.
 Support groups can help people in recovery learn from one another while supporting each other’s progress.
 It can be very helpful for people in recovery to see that they aren’t alone in their journey to get clean and sober.

-Prognosis for Recovering from Cocaine Addiction
+The prognosis for Recovering from Cocaine Addiction

 Although it can be difficult to recover from any addiction and relapse can occur, recovery is possible.
 In fact, patients can achieve long-term sobriety with the right treatment and support.